All About Lyme Disease In Your Dog – What To Do When Your Dog Tests Positive

 How Did My Dog Catch Lyme Disease?

 Your dog was almost certainly bitten some time ago by a tick that carried the Lyme organism.
 Being around another infected dog does not spread the disease.
 It takes what we often call a “deer tick”.
 Some call them black leg ticks, others call them black legged ticks.
 Most of the time, a deer was not involved.
-These ticks feeds on many other types of animals.
-In the northeast, a woodland deer mouse is often involved.
+These ticks feed on many other types of animals.
+In the northeast, a woodland deer mouseis often involved.
 They are the cute little mice you see that scurry up trees.
-If that mouse was itself carrying Borrelia and it passed it on to the larval ticks that often feed on it, the next stages (the nymphs ) can pass the Borrelia on to your dog or to you.
+If that mouse was itself carrying Borrelia, and it passed it on to the larval ticks that often feed on it, the next stages, the nymphs , can pass the Borrelia on to your dog or to you.
 Some studies indicate that in the US northeast and upper Midwest, up to 25% of nymphs are infected with the Lyme Borrelia organism.
 At that stage, it is a very small tick (a “seed tick”) that can be easily overlooked.
 We think it takes a day or two on your dog before the tick injects its Borrelia cargo as it sucks the dog’s blood.

-What Are Symptoms Of Lyme Disease I Might See In My Dog?
+What Are Symptoms Of Lyme Disease That I Might See In My Dog?

 The majority of dogs that are infected with Lyme disease show no symptoms at all.
 Most of these dogs are identified through routine yearly testing at veterinary hospitals.
 We do not know why some dogs are affected with symptoms and others are not.
 In some animal species, the age at which they are infected has a lot to do with the development of symptoms – younger animals were affected more severely than more mature ones.
 Perhaps something like that occurs in younger dogs as well.
 Some studies suggest it does.